How to Start a Hosting Company in 2021: Server, WHMCS, TLD

 |InterWorx is inexpensive but has shortcomings.
 First off it works on specific Linux OS and for some operations the use of use command line is still required.|

 Beatles or Rolling Stones? cPanel or Plesk?
-Everybody has his or her opinion.
-Personally I had direct experience with cPanel, Plesk and DirectAdmin.
+Everybody has his or her own opinion.
+Personally I have direct experience with cPanel, Plesk and DirectAdmin.
 I would recommend them in this order.
 Feel free to choose the solution that suits you best.

 - Pay one-off initial 2.200 euro + VAT